iwsfg/node-potrace/README.md

 # node-potrace

 A NodeJS-compatible fork of [Potrace in JavaScript][potrace-by-kilobtye] with some additions, which is in turn a port of [the original Potrace][potrace] — a tool for tracing bitmaps.

+> This version of node-potrace supports setting up the color of an image border (stroke).
+> You can get a coloured single line as a contour of image.

 ## Example and demo